QamarAlkhatib/data-structures-and-algorithms-401/code401/Singly-Linked-Lists/README.md

 # Singly Linked List

-Linked list is a type of data structure
+linked list is a sequence of data elements, which are connected together via links.
+Each data element contains a connection to another data element in form of a pointer

 ## Challenge